The Structure Transfer Machine Theory and Applications: Experiment

-{In Fig.~\ref{fig:overall}, we plot the precision against location error curve, which measures the ratio of successful tracking frames when the threshold of allowed location errors is changed.
+In Fig.~\ref{fig:overall}, we plot the precision against location error curve, which measures the ratio of successful tracking frames when the threshold of allowed location errors is changed.
 Here, the location error (x-axis, in pixel) on the plot implies the distance between the bounding box center and the ground-truth.
 For ease of comparison, we also include the plots of several baseline trackers in the figure.

-As can be seen in Table \ref{otbtable}, the STM and KCF achieve 61.2\% and 51.3\% based on the average success rate, while HCFT and MEEM trackers respectively achieve 60.5\% and 56.6\%.
+As can be seen in TABLE~\ref{otbtable}, the STM and KCF achieve 61.2\% and 51.3\% based on the average success rate, while HCFT and MEEM trackers respectively achieve 60.5\% and 56.6\%.
 In terms of precision, STM and KCF respectively achieve 91.6\% and 74.1\% when the threshold is set to 20.
 Moreover, the STM and baseline HCFT obtain 91.6\% and 89.1\% respectively, which further confirms that the proposed deep model is effective on object tracking.
 We also compare with cf+CNN, one of the latest variants of KCF, and the results show that STM still achieves performance improvement in terms of precision.
 It is believed that the special strategy used in cf+CNN can also be used to further improve STM.
 All the above observations clearly demonstrate that imposing the manifold prior constraint during the feature learning helps generate more robust features for tracking, thus enabling its superiority over the state-of-the-art trackers.

-Here, we also show the scale variation and lighting attributes in Fig. \ref{attributes}, where STM performs much better than other trackers again.
+Here, we also show the scale variation and lighting attributes in Fig.~\ref{attributes}, where STM performs much better than other trackers again.
+The reason for this phenomenon is that the manifold structure of the learned features is data-dependent.
+This property leads the learned features can handle nonlinear of variations in object tracking.
 Again, STM shows its super capability of handling severe variations.
+The experimental results for full set of plots generated by the benchmark toolbox are reported in Fig.~\ref{precision-attributes-all} and Fig.~\ref{success-attributes-all} in Appendix \ref{app-OTB}.